Rapid Population Growth Puts Added Pressure on Cooling Plants

 We employed consultants’ strengths to our collective advantage to achieve both an energy efficient plant that added value to the current chilled water utility infrastructure, and also fit seamlessly into the Seaholm Ecodistrict, which added value to Austin citizens.

-Having Cotera+Reed on our team to help design a beautiful, functional building as well as Urban Design Group to help navigate the city’s permitting processes and civil design requirements was extremely valuable.
+Having Cotera+Reed on our team to help design a beautiful, functional building as well as Urban Design Group (Now acquired by Dunaway) to help navigate the city’s permitting processes and civil design requirements was extremely valuable.
 Both firms were heavily involved in the project’s public outreach efforts, which was a tremendous help.
 Additionally, JQ+Tsen was instrumental in formation of innovative structural solutions that enabled our design team to fit this building onto the uniquely shaped site.